Should We Adopt Green Supply Chain Management in the Construction Industry?

 To be a responsible, sustainable company you should:

-• follow the laws and regulations regarding human rights, exploitation, the environment, and the industry standards such as the Common Assessment Standard to boost sustainability in the construction industry
+• follow the laws and regulations regarding human rights, exploitation, the environment, and industry standards such as the Common Assessment Standard to boost sustainability in the construction industry

 • reduce the negative environmental and social impacts that your business and supply chain relationships can inflict on the planet